 - Punctuality, attendance and class participation are essential for success.
-If a student must miss a class for a valid reason, he/she should make arrangements ahead of time to complete the assignment and turn it in on time. - All tests are closed book, closed computer composed by questions requiring the student to have a good understanding of the software and concepts taught in class.

-- Make-ups will only be given under extenuating and unavoidable circumstances.
-The student is responsible for informing the instructor prior to missing an exam. - Students should feel free to exchange ideas with each other, however all assignments are expected to be the student's own work.
-All work that the student submits must truly represent his individual effort. - Representing the words, ideas, or data of another as one's own in any academic exercise without providing proper citation is considered
+If a student must miss a class for a valid reason, he/she should make arrangements ahead of time to complete the assignment and turn it in on time. - All quizzes are open notes, open computer.
+Quizzes include questions requiring the student to have a good understanding of the software and concepts taught in class. - Make-ups will only be given under extenuating and unavoidable circumstances.
+The student is responsible for informing the instructor prior to missing a class or an exam. - Students should feel free to exchange ideas with each other.
+However, some effort through internet research is expected to solve various technical issues during class exercises.